Scalable Autoregressive 3D Molecule Generation: Method

 The model alternates between predicting $a_i$ and $\vx_i$ (i.e. sampling from $\nexta$ and $\nextx$) until a \texttt{[stop]} token is predicted, or until a maximum number of atoms is reached.
 The \texttt{[stop]} token is considered as an atom type, so $\nexta$ is also responsible for modelling whether to stop generation.
 The generative model is fully specified when we specify these two conditional distributions.
 The next-type distribution $\nexta(a_{i+1}|\va_{:i},\vx_{:i})$ is a categorical distribution.
 This is straightforward to model using a standard GPT.
 First, we embed the prefix structure $(\va_{:i},\vx_{:i})$ using embeddings for the atom types, linear layers and Fourier encodings \cite{tancik2020fourier} for the coordinates, and learned positional encodings for sequence ordering.
 The combined embeddings are then passed through a causal transformer \cite{vaswani2017attention}:

 Because attention is causally masked, the causal transformer produces prefix embeddings $\vh_i$ for all prefixes in the sequence in one forward pass (\Cref{schematic}).
-Each prefix embedding $\vh_{i}$ is then passed to a multi-layer perceptron (MLP) which predicts logits of the next atom type,
+Each prefix embedding $\vh_{i}$ is then passed to a linear layer with no bias which predicts logits of the next atom type,

 which are supervised by cross-entropy loss against the ground truth next atom types.

 What remains is to model the next 3D position distribution $\nextx(\vx_{i+1}|\va_{:i+1},\vx_{:i})$.
 Here, instead of discretizing $\vx$, we use the Diffusion Loss proposed by \citet{li2024autoregressive} to model the continuous distribution $\nextx$.
 In other words, we model $\nextx$ as a diffusion model that generates a single 3D position, conditioned on a prefix structure and next atom type.
 We first combine the prefix embeddings $\vh_{:i}$ with the next atom type $\va_{i+1}$ and pass through a second transformer to obtain the single-atom conditioning vector $\vz_i$, which conditions the diffusion model: